List of terms and acronyms you are likely to encounter when working in emergency communications.

 A FEMA program to train citizens in basic emergency response skills.
 In Milpitas the CERT program is called SAFE.

 The ICS title for individuals responsible for command of functional sections: Operations, Planning, Logistics, and Finance/Administration.
+Also used to designate the highest ranking position in a department - Police or Fire Chief.

+The appointed leader of a RACES group.
 See EC - Emergency Coordinator.

 Identification card issued by the government agency you have registered with.